-Founders Alan and Donna Rowe, natives of Sacramento, California, both grew up in the community of Del Paso Heights and attended Grant Union High School from which they graduated, and later Alan served for 13 years on the Board of Trustees of the then- Grant Joint High School District, now Twin Rivers Unified School District.
+Founder Alan Rowe, native of Sacramento, California, grew up in the community of Del Paso Heights and attended Grant Union High School from which he graduated, and later Alan served for 13 years on the Board of Trustees of the then- Grant Joint High School District, now Twin Rivers Unified School District.

 A lifelong activist, Alan was a member of the Black Student Union at then- Sacramento State College, now California State University at Sacramento, where he participated in student activities that resulted in the formation of the Black Studies Department at Sacramento State.
 Alan is a graduate of Sacramento State University and holds a Bachelor’s degree in Sociology.